-For more information on testing optional schools along with a list of participating colleges, go to: http://fairtest.org/university/optional.
-Note: Due to the ongoing health crisis, many colleges/universities have become test optional for the class of 2021.
+For more information on testing optional schools along with a list of participating colleges, go to:

+http://fairtest.org/university/optional.
+Since the pandemic, many schools have chosen to remain Test Optional for the current senior class.
 It is important to look to each school's individual testing policy for updates for your graduating class.